 You can name Special Olympics a beneficiary of your life insurance policy, or as a contingent beneficiary if your other beneficiaries do not survive you.
 You can even donate a paid-up policy.

 - Request a beneficiary designation form from your life insurance company and make Special Olympics a full, partial or contingent beneficiary.

-- Notify us of your insurance gift intention.
-Let us know by filling out our gift declaration form and we will be able to thank you for your generosity.
+- Notify us of your insurance gift intention by filling out this simple form, and we will be able to thank you for your generosity.

-- You can create your legacy of inclusion through the power of sport.
-If Special Olympics retains the policy to maturity, or you name it as a beneficiary, once the policy matures, the proceeds of your policy will be paid to Special Olympics
+- You can create your legacy of inclusion.
+If Special Olympics retains the policy to maturity, or you name it as a beneficiary, once the policy matures, the proceeds of your policy will be paid to Special Olympics.

 - A gift of real estate by bequest: You can include a gift of real estate to Special Olympics in your will or living trust and you will be eligible for a charitable estate tax deduction upon your death.

 - A retained life estate: You donate your home to Special Olympics but retain the right to live in it for the rest of your life, a term of years or a combination of the two.

 If you have any questions about gifts of real estate, please contact us.
 We would be happy to assist you and answer any questions that you have.